narmeshnigam/karyalaywebsite/DESIGN_SYSTEM.md

 ## Overview

-A comprehensive, responsive design system for the Karyalay Portal System built with vanilla CSS and JavaScript.
+A comprehensive, responsive design system for the SellerPortal System built with vanilla CSS and JavaScript.

 ## What Was Implemented